primesearch/LLR/llr/cllrd___Win32_Release/Readme.txt

   - Windows GUI application (llr.exe) :

     You may simply double-click on the icone of the application, and then use the scrolling menues.
-Then, the options, and results and .ini file names have the default values.
+Then, the options, results and .ini file names have the default values.

     Note : This text can be displayed in the GUI by selecting "Help Contents" !